JohannesSBA/econnect-dev/README.md

 # Problem
 ### Background
-- Creating a social platform, that enables job seekers to look for employment, and for companies to hire employees._
+- Creating a social platform, that enables job seekers to look for employment, and for companies to hire employees.
 ### The Problem
 - Currently, Ethiopian businesses still use newspapers and word-of-mouth to look for employees, which is inefficient.
-S_imultaneously, many recent university graduates in Ethiopia haven't been able to find employment, because of a lack of experience and lack of access to proper implementation of Resumes and Cover Letters, which are integral to the employment process.
+Simultaneously, many recent university graduates in Ethiopia haven't been able to find employment, because of a lack of experience and lack of access to proper implementation of Resumes and Cover Letters, which are integral to the employment process.
 - The Goal of Econnect is to create a medium in which employers and employees can have a unified way of checking applications and enabling them to submit required documentation online, as well as enabling companies to advertise on the website.
 - "A new report by the Ministry of Education reveals only 58 percent of university graduates get jobs in Ethiopia.
 As many as **42 percent** of university grads are unemployed after graduating."
 ### Our Approach
 - Econnect will provide a system where people can look for jobs and apply for them directly through the website.
-Companies can make job listings and also advertise for special events that they are possibly hosting (i.e. conventions, exhibitions, networking events)_
+Companies can make job listings and also advertise for special events that they are possibly hosting (i.e. conventions, exhibitions, networking events)
 # Goals & Success
-- The goal of this project is to create a mobile and web platform that will help remedy the aforementioned problems. _
+- The goal of this project is to create a mobile and web platform that will help remedy the aforementioned problems.
-- Apart from the business and corporate components of the project, success is defined by the completion of the working product, with possible improvements added later on. _
+- Apart from the business and corporate components of the project, success is defined by the completion of the working product, with possible improvements added later on.
 # Solution
 ### Features
 - The features are broken down into two categories for the two types of users, being "Employees" and "Employers".